PochtiPlusovik/llama-scripts/README.md

 To install, clone the repository:
 `git clone https://github.com/PochtiPlusovik/llama-scripts`.
-In the script, you are required to update the variables LLM, INPUTFILE, and OUTPUTFILE.
+In the script, you are required to update the variables LLM, LANGUAGE, INPUTFILE, and OUTPUTFILE.
 The INPUTFILE file must include the topics for generation, each starting on a new line.
+For MoE models, uncomment --no-mmap.
+If you are using SYCL, enter:
+`source /opt/intel/oneapi/setvars.sh.`
 You can view the list of installed models with the following command:
 `sudo find / -name "*.gguf"`.
 Make the script executable: